aminaopio/aminaopio/README.md

 ## Hi, I'm Amina! :octocat:
 ### I'm a lifelong learner and aspiring software engineer with a passion for creativity and community.
-Some technologies I enjoy working with include AWS, ReactJS, Figma, Adobe Photoshop, etc. I am an active member <br> of [AnitaB.org](https://anitab.org/) and other related orgs.
+Some technologies I enjoy working with include AWS (currently studying for the Developer Associate Certification), <br> ReactJS, Figma, Adobe Photoshop, etc. I am an active member of [AnitaB.org](https://anitab.org/) and other related orgs.

 **I am also:**
   + A University of North Texas graduate (as of May 2023):